Change Dyad Closure

 Top-Tip:

-When there are many Dyads in the model it is sometime not easy to see which Dyad whose closure you need to change.
+When there are many dyads in the model, it is sometime difficult to see which dyad whose closure you need or want to change.

 The joints in the R-R-P Dyad are: Revolute – Revolute – Prismatic.

-In MechDesigner, the equal joint names are: Pin-Joint – Pin-Joint Slide-Joint.
+In MechDesigner, the joints are: Pin-Joint – Pin-Joint Slide-Joint.

-There are 4 possible assembly configurations (Dyad Closures).
+There are 4 possible assembly configurations (Dyad Closures) for this dyad.

 The image below shows an Offset-Slider-Crank mechanism.